docksal/docksal/docs/troubleshooting-smb.md

 ```

 If you ignored those elevated requests or got distracted and they had timed out,
-or you accidentally replied "no", then the adapter will not be created properly and
+or if you accidentally replied **No**, then the adapter fail to set up properly and
 your only option would be to remove vm with `fin vm remove` and start it again.

-### 2. Check it is not your Windows network settings issue
+### 2. Check for Windows network settings issues

 Determine your local IP address.
 Usually you can do that by running `ipconfig` and
 looking for an active adapter that has "Local Area Connection" in the name.